Police involved as council moves travellers away from park in Littlehampton

 Caravans and motorhomes arrived at Rosemead Park on Sunday night (April 6).

-Littlehampton Town Council, which owns the site, said: “There are currently 18 caravans/motorhomes parked at Rosemead Park.
+Littlehampton Town Council, which owns the site, said on Monday: “There are currently 18 caravans/motorhomes parked at Rosemead Park.

 “We are co-ordinating with the county council as well as Sussex Police on this matter.